Crime victims may get fewer services as federal aid drops. States weigh how to help.

 In South Carolina, victim services providers and Republican Attorney General Alan Wilson are urging the state legislature to offset the looming federal cuts.
 Wilson has requested $15 million, which is just enough money to keep existing services.

 The state Senate has proposed a $5 million allotment, while the House has put forward a $3 million proposal.
-Under either plan, current projects could face cuts ranging from about 15% to 30%, according to the attorney general’s office.
+Under either plan, current projects could face cuts ranging from about 15 percent to 30 percent, according to the attorney general’s office.

-When things like this happen, people just think about dollars.
-What we see is the real people, we see the feelings, we see the pain and emotions they're going through.

 Richland County, South Carolina, Sheriff Leon Lott, whose department receives VOCA funding and employs victim advocates who help people go through the criminal legal system, said the state should offer more support.